MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals-certified.md

 * The ability to export to PowerPoint.
 * The ability to display a custom visual in emails when a user subscribes to report pages.
 * The ability to add the custom visual to the Power BI service and to a Power BI Desktop report.
-* the ability to viewa custom visual in Power BI mobile and Power BI Embedded.
+* the ability to view a custom visual in Power BI mobile and Power BI Embedded.

-The tests performed are designed to check that the visual does not access external services or resources. **Microsoft** is *not* the author of third-party custom visuals, and we advise customers to contact the author directly to verify the functionality of such visual.
+The tests performed are designed to check the visual does not access external services or resources. **Microsoft** is *not* the author of third-party custom visuals, and we advise customers to contact the author directly to verify the functionality of such visual.

 The certification process is an optional process, and it is up to the developers to decide if they want their visual in the marketplace to be certified.